mikegarrison-github/volley/README.md

 ### JSON file

 To create the conference schools and schedule, edit the conf.json file (and if desired, save a copy under a different name).
 The list of schools is in CONFERENCE.
 Each school gets a "my name" that will be the display name in the output text and a "rk name" that should be the same name as is found in the pablo list from Rich Kern.
 The name of the key in the list should be the name used in the schedules.

 The schedules are done by week.
-Each match consists of a pair of schools in the order AWAY,HOME.

-Although I have plans to change this, for now the way to indicate that a match has been played is to replace the name of the losing team with "Defeated".
+Each week is a list of dictionary objects that (so far) consist of "home", "away", and "winner".
+When initially creating an unplayed schedule, "winner" can be set to "" or to null (no quotes) or can be just not included.

-Number of matches should be set to the expected number of matches to be played by each team.
+Number of matches should be set to the expected number of matches to be played in one season by each team.
 (It is assumed this is the same for all teams.)

-The remaining text can be edited in order to customize some of the output.
+There are also some text variables that can be edited in order to customize some of the output.

 ### Making A Run